Port of Melbourne: Expansion

 Development slowed during the Great Depression and World War II but resumed after the war with construction of Appleton Dock (1956), Webb Dock (1960) at the mouth of the Yarra and Swanson Dock, the first container terminal, on what was Coode Island.

 Eventually Victoria Dock became too small to handle large container ships and was closed.
 Its fate was permanently sealed by the construction of the Bolte Bridge, part of CityLink, across its entrance in 1999.
-It now forms the centrepiece of the Melbourne Docklands redevelopment.
+It now forms the centrepiece of the Docklands redevelopment.

 In 1991 a large fire at the Coode Island bulk liquid handling facility blanketed much of Melbourne in toxic fumes.
 The public outrage forced the government to investigate relocating the facility.
 Point Lillias near Geelong was considered.
 However, due to the high cost involved and local opposition the facility has remained at Coode Island.

 The Port of Melbourne was also the scene of a watershed industrial battle in 1998 between Patrick and the Maritime Union of Australia (MUA).

 Recently further controversy has resulted from plans to dredge Port Phillip to deepen shipping channels to allow larger ships into the Port of Melbourne.
 This process commenced in 2008 and was completed in November 2009.
 It involved removing more than 22 million cubic metres of sand and silt to provide a minimum 14-metre draught at all times.
 Opposition to this project stems from potential environmental damage due to silting and loss of amenity for bayside residents due to the noise produced by the dredges.
 The project was subject to the strictest environmental testing and monitoring requirements in the world at the time.
 These activities will continue on for many years to help protect the Port Phillip Bay ecosystems.

 In the future the Victorian Government will redevelop the Port of Melbourne to better integrate it with other modes of transport.
 The Melbourne wholesale fruit and vegetable market was relocated to Epping in 2013.
 Footscray Road is planned to be raised so that port users will have improved access to the rail facilities at South Dynon.